sinclairzx81/sidewinder/libs/channel/readme.md

 ## Overview

-Sidewinder Channels are asynchronous channels that are loosely modelled on Rust mpsc Channel and SyncChannel types.
-They are built upon JavaScript async iterators and allow values to be lazily emitted into the channel and received via `for-await` iteration.
+Sidewinder Channels are asynchronous uni directional channels based on Rust's Multi Producer Single Consumer Channel types.
+They allow for values to be streamed from multiple senders to a single receiver who can receive values using `for-await` iteration.
+Sidewinder Channels do not implement runtime type checking and are intended to be used for communication messages within the context of an application.

 License MIT